kolleltz/kolleltz-old.github.io/pages/donate.md

       <br>
         <a href="https://www.paypal.com/us/fundraiser/charity/1338901" target="_blank"><img src="https://toraszeraim.org/images/paypal-giving-fund.png"/></a>
       <br>
-        100% of donations made through PayPal Giving Fund are giving to the registered charity without any deductions or fees to the organization.
+        100% of donations made through PayPal Giving Fund are given to the registered charity without any deductions or fees to the organization.
     </div>
   </div>
   <div class="large-6 columns">